-- Social Security (Hospital In-Patients) Regulations 2005 — These regulations, among other things, (a) abolish the down-rating of in-patient benefits after 52 weeks, and (b) deprive restricted transferred prisoners (those under s47/49, s45A (while the limitation direction continues in force), and similar Scottish provisions, of state benefits.
+- Miscellaneous legislation.
+Social Security (Hospital In-Patients) Regulations 2005 — These regulations, among other things, (a) abolish the down-rating of in-patient benefits after 52 weeks, and (b) deprive restricted transferred prisoners (those under s47/49, s45A (while the limitation direction continues in force), and similar Scottish provisions) of state benefits.
 In force since 2006.
-The deprivation of benefits is currently subject to a judicial review application on the grounds that it is a violation of Article 1 of ECHR Protocol No 1 which cannot be justified under Article 15 (if the LSC fund an appeal to the Supreme Court).

 The following is an automatically-generated list of the pages in Category:Welfare benefits cases: